gusehdbethename/arp_spoofing/README.md

 open the terminal(or command prompt) and using the "ifconfig -all(or ipconfig -all)" command and find my_ip and my_mac

-using the arp -a command and find gateway_ip, gateway_mac, target_ip, target_mac
+using the "arp -a" command and find gateway_ip, gateway_mac, target_ip, target_mac

 after setting the ip address and mac address, run the program